-Valley Gives had a successful sixth year, spearheaded by the Community Foundation of Western Massachusetts.
-Over the past six years, 36,082 people have contributed \$10.4 million to 834

-• Leadership Pioneer Valley will graduate its seventh class this June 2018, for a cumulative total of 250 graduates.
+- Valley Gives had a successful sixth year, spearheaded by the Community - Foundation of Western Massachusetts.
+Over the past six years, 36,082 people have contributed \$10.4 million to 834 nonprofit organizations serving the Pioneer Valley and Hilltowns.
+The Foundation will move forward with Valley Gives 360, a broader, deeper version of the 24-hour giving day. - Leadership Pioneer Valley will graduate its seventh class this June 2018, for a cumulative total of 250 graduates.
 LPV participants participate in trainings, workshops and regional visits to area leaders.
 They also work with local non-profits on projects each year, resulting in improved outcomes for programs such as Treehouse Foundation (foster care), the Holyoke Youth Task Force, Western MA Food Bank, and many others.